Harry Kent (architect)

 Harry Chambers Kent (1852–1938) was an English-born Australian architect.
 He was Sydney-based during the late 19th and early 20th centuries and a leader of his profession as President of the Institute of Architects of NSW (1906–07).
 During his career he was associated with the design of over 670 buildings.
 Many of his designs are heritage listed and two are on the New South Wales State Heritage Register.

 Early life

 Kent was born in Devonshire, England, the son of the Rev. Samuel Chambers Kent and his wife Emily Deacon.
-A year after his birth, the Kent family emigrated to Australia and the Reverend Kent was appointed Principal of the Camden College in Newtown, New South Wales.
+A year after his birth, the Kent family emigrated to Australia and the Reverend Kent was appointed Principal of the Camden College in Newtown, Sydney.
 Harry Kent was educated at Camden College and the University of Sydney where he graduated with a Master of Arts in 1875.
 Before his graduation Kent was articled to James Barnet, the New South Wales Colonial Architect, and in 1873 to John Horbury Hunt.